alexal1/Insomniac/README.md

   --interact username1 [username2 ...]
-                        list of usernames with whose followers you want to interact
+                        list of usernames with whose followers you want to interact --interaction-users-amount 3-8
-  --likes-count 2-4     number of likes for each interacted user, 2 by
+                        add this argument to select an amount of users from the interact-list (users are randomized).
+It can be a number (e.g. 4) or a range (e.g. 3-8) --likes-count 2-4     number of likes for each interacted user, 2 by default.
-                        default.
 It can be a number (e.g. 2) or a range (e.g.
                         2-4)